greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 :   Changing to or from a replicated distribution policy causes the table data to be redistributed.

+analyze_hll_non_part_table=true|false
+:   Use `analyze_hll_non_part_table=true` to force collection of HLL statistics even if the table is not part of a partitioned table.
+The default is `false`.

 reorganize=true\|false
-:   Use `reorganize=true` when the hash distribution policy has not changed or when you have changed from a hash to a random distribution, and you want to redistribute the data anyways.
+:   Use `reorganize=true` when the hash distribution policy has not changed or when you have changed from a hash to a random distribution, and you want to redistribute the data anyway.

 parent\_table
 :   A parent table to associate or de-associate with this table.